A topic from the subject of Inorganic Chemistry in Chemistry.

 • Materials Characterization: Identifying and understanding the properties of new materials.

-• Drug Design: Determining the crystal structure of pharmaceuticals to optimize their effectiveness.
+• Drug Design: Determining the crystal structure of pharmaceuticals to optimize their effectiveness and understand polymorphism.

 • Geoscience: Studying the structure of minerals and rocks to understand geological processes.